-Bastien has over 12 years of experience working on peacebuilding and governance with various international organizations and NGOs.
-For the past six years, he has worked in Lebanon and Turkey on the response to the Syrian refugee crisis, focusing on social cohesion, livelihoods, municipal support and overall resilience.
+Bastien has over 13 years of experience working on peacebuilding and governance with various international organisations and NGOs.
+For the past seven years, he has worked in Lebanon and Turkey on the response to the Syrian refugee crisis, focusing on social cohesion, livelihoods, municipal support and overall resilience.
 He served as inter-agency sector lead for livelihoods and social cohesion for UNDP Lebanon and is now supporting UNDP Turkey on policy analysis and strategy development.
-He has also worked on anti-corruption campaigning and natural resource governance, and on municipal governance, democratization and human rights in Kosovo and North Macedonia.
+He is the author of the joint UNDP-Atlantic Council report “Turkey’s Refugee Resilience”, looking at the socio-economic inclusion of refugees in Turkey.
+He has also worked on anti-corruption campaigning, natural resource governance, municipal governance, democratisation and human rights in Kosovo and North Macedonia.

 Programme Manager at The Hague Academy

-Some confirmed study visits for this course include:
+Some of the study visits for this course include:

-- SNTR in Rotterdam (foundation that makes use of an integrated approach in which Syrian refugees are offered housing, language training and support in finding a job).
+- SNTR in Rotterdam: ‘Foundation that makes use of an integrated approach in which Syrian refugees are offered housing, language training and support in finding a job’ (to be confirmed).